TUSSIGON- hydrocodone bitartrate and homatropine methylbromide tablet

-Hydrocodone may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
-The patient using TUSSIGON should be cautioned accordingly.
+Hydrocodone may produce marked drowsiness and impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+The patient using TUSSIGON tablets should be cautioned accordingly.

-Animal reproduction studies have not been conducted with TUSSIGON.
+Animal reproduction studies have not been conducted with TUSSIGON tablets.
 It is also not known whether TUSSIGON can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-TUSSIGON should be given to a pregnant woman only if clearly needed.
+TUSSIGON tablets should be given to a pregnant woman only if clearly needed.

 Babies born to mothers who have been taking opioids regularly prior to delivery will be physically dependent.
 The withdrawal signs include: irritability and excessive crying, tremors, hyperactive reflexes, increased respiratory rate, increased stools, sneezing, yawning, vomiting and fever.
 The intensity of the syndrome does not always correlate with the duration of maternal opioid use or dose.

-As with all narcotics, administration of TUSSIGON to the mother shortly before delivery may result in some degree of respiratory depression in the newborn, especially if higher doses are used.
+As with all opioids, administration of TUSSIGON tablets to the mother shortly before delivery may result in some degree of respiratory depression in the newborn, especially if higher doses are used.

 Sedation, drowsiness, mental clouding, lethargy, impairment of mental and physical performance, anxiety, fear, dysphoria, dizziness, psychic dependence, mood changes.